10 Witchy Things to Do in April - Simple Spring Rituals for Beginners

 9. Connect with the Earth

 Take a barefoot walk in your yard or sit under a tree with your journal.
-April is full of earthy energy, and it’s a great time to ground yourself.
+April is full of earthy energy, making it a perfect time to ground yourself.

 Final Thoughts